rrajmanna/pulse-sort/README.md

 ### Iterative refinement (`src/refine.py`)
 - `iterative_refine`: iteratively rebuilds the template from its own best matches

-Several refinement methods were implemented (naive rebuild, top-K selection, fixed candidate pool, anchored to seed template).
-See `src/refine.py` for more; this stage converges but does not improve on single-pass template matching for this dataset (limitation).
+Several refinement methods were tested (naive rebuild, top-K selection, fixed candidate pool, and the final anchored approach kept in the codebase), all of them converged, but none improves on single-pass template matching for this dataset (limitation).

 ## Results